EmbarkStudios/emote/shoggoth/memory/README.md

 This directory contains all the major building blocks for our memory implementation.
 The memory is borrowing from Reverb nomenclature, which in turn is borrowing from databases.
 What is not alike Reverb is that we do not have the RateSamplers (but it can be added).
-We also do not share data between Tables.
+We also do not share data between ArrayTables.

 The goal of the memory is to provide a unified interface for all types of machine learning tasks.
 This is achieved by focusing on configuration and